-I) Consequences of breaching a boycott:
+H) Consequences of breaching a boycott:

 - 1) If the organization is an Associated Students entity, they will be charged one-third 1/3 the amount of funds used in the breach.
 Finance board will have full discretion of the funds withdrawn from said account. - If an outside organization uses money received from Associated Students to breach a boycott they shall be restricted from receiving any additional funding for the remainder of the academic quarter. - 3) If a group is found to be guilty of breaching the boycott they retain the right to appeal to the Legislative Council.
-The Council must approve the appeal by a two thirds majority vote in order for the afore mentioned group to be exonerated of charges. - J) The Associated Students disclaim any and all responsibility for debts incurred by any person or organization whatsoever that is not contracted under the authorization of the Legislative Council and directed and managed by appointees of the Legislative Council.
+The Council must approve the appeal by a two thirds majority vote in order for the afore mentioned group to be exonerated of charges. - I) The Associated Students disclaim any and all responsibility for debts incurred by any person or organization whatsoever that is not contracted under the authorization of the Legislative Council and directed and managed by appointees of the Legislative Council.

-K) Short-Term, Emergency Student Loans
+J) Short-Term, Emergency Student Loans

 - 1) The Associated Students may, through the A.S.
 Cashiers or other A.S. entities designated by the Executive Director, issue interest-free, emergency loans which will be processed through the A.S.
 Cashiers Office and applied to the University BARC account, to registered undergraduate students.
-The loan may not exceed two hundred dollars (\$200.00) per student per quarter.
+The loan may not exceed four hundred dollars (\$400.00) per student per quarter.
 Any defaulted loans will be dealt with according to the procedures followed by the BARC office, which processes and will determine the uncollectible funds. - 2) Policies and procedures governing the issuing of loans and further student eligibility for them, as well as handling or processing fees, and penalties for defaulted loans, shall be determined by the A.S.
 Cashiers or other designated entities upon approval of the Executive Director, in accordance to the effective policies under the university BARC office, in an effort to collect upon any defaulted loans.
-These policies shall be included in the A.S.
+These policies shall be included in

+- the A.S.
 Financial Policies and Procedures upon their approval by the A.S.
 Legislative Council. - 3) These loans are not grants and represent one of many loan options available to undergraduate students on campus.
 They are not to be confused with any federal, university, or campus-organized grant, or the AS/EOP grant, and disbursements thereof.

-SECTION 5.
+SECTION 7.
 REQUIREMENTS FOR USING ASSOCIATED STUDENTS FUNDS

 - A) The following policies shall be adhered to when looking at funding for any group coming before Finance Board: - 1) A Performance Contract must be filled out two (2) weeks ahead of time if a speaker or performer wants to be paid before the event.
-If a contract is not filled out two weeks in advance, signed and turned in, the speaker or performer will be paid after the event. - 2) All publicity must say "Funded By Associated Students" and include the A.S. logo.

-- 3) Only A.S.
-Boards, Committees, Commissions or Councils may travel using A.S. money as it is specifically defined in the job description of the person(s) traveling in the Legal Code (see Associated Students Finance Board Policies and Procedures for more clarification). - 4) Student Groups will be allocated one hundred dollars (\$100.00) for food to use throughout the year. - 5) A one-time exception may be used for any purpose by any student group once during the year, save only: - a) Retroactive Reimbursements; and - b) Traveling for Student Groups
+If a contract is not filled out two weeks in advance, signed and turned in, the speaker or performer will be paid after the event. - 2) All publicity must say "Funded By Associated Students" and include the A.S. logo. - Only A.S.
+Boards, Committees, Commissions or Councils may travel using A.S. money(see Associated Students Finance Board Policies and Procedures for more clarification). - 4) Student Groups will be allocated five hundred dollars (\$500.00) for food to use throughout the year. - 5) A one-time exception may be used for any purpose by any student group once during the year, save only: - a) Retroactive Reimbursements; and

-SECTION 6.
+SECTION 8.
 ADMINISTERING UNIVERSITY SUPPORT LOCK-IN FUNDING (NON-EXHAUSTIVE GUIDELINES)